glowingjade/obsidian-smart-composer/README.md

 > A list of community-maintained forks is available in the [Community Fork Collection](https://github.com/glowingjade/obsidian-smart-composer/discussions/496).
 > If you're maintaining a fork, feel free to add it there.
 And if you're simply interested in exploring alternative versions, you're welcome to check it out as well.

+> ### Risks of connecting a Claude subscription
+>
+> As of January 2026, Anthropic has restricted third-party OAuth access, citing Terms of Service violations.
+>
+> Smart Composer's subscription connect uses the same OAuth-style flow that tools like OpenCode have used.
+There are reports of **Claude accounts being banned or restricted** when subscription OAuth is used via third-party clients (example: [https://github.com/anomalyco/opencode/issues/6930](https://github.com/anomalyco/opencode/issues/6930)).
+For **OpenAI (ChatGPT)** and **Google (Gemini)**, I have not seen comparable ban reports so far, but this is still not the same as official API access, and enforcement can change at any time.
+>
+> **Use at your own risk.** Keep usage limited to personal, interactive sessions and avoid any automation.

 ![SC1_Title.gif](https://github.com/user-attachments/assets/a50a1f80-39ff-4eba-8090-e3d75e7be98c)

 Everytime we ask ChatGPT, we need to put so much context information for each query.
 Why spend time putting background infos that are already in your vault?